h2non/imaginary/README.md

 <img src="https://github.com/h2non/imaginary/blob/master/fixtures/imaginary.jpg" width="200" align="right" />

 Simple and [fast](#benchmarks) HTTP microservice for image processing powered by [bimg](https://github.com/h2non/bimg) and [libvips](https://github.com/jcupitt/libvips).
-Think about imaginary as a private or public HTTP service for massive image processing/resizing. imaginary is almost dependency-free and only uses low-level Go native packages for a better [performance](#performance).
+Think about imaginary as a private or public HTTP service for massive image processing/resizing. imaginary is almost dependency-free and only uses `net/http` native package for better [performance](#performance).

 It supports a common set of [image operations](#supported-image-operations) exposed as a simple [HTTP API](#http-api), with additional support for API token-based authorization, built-in gzip compression, HTTP traffic throttle and CORS support for direct web browser access.